strawberryhacker/operating-system-cortex-m7/README.md

 - kernel image not valid (SHA256 mismatch)
 - boot signature at address 0x20400000 says "StayInBootloader"
 - trigger the boot-pin during reset (pull GPIOA 11 low)

+In order to program the chip on-the-fly the kernel should provide the same serial interface as the bootloader.
+If the character `\0` is received it should write the boot signature and reset itself.
+However, when a software failure occurs, the kernel might mot be able to process the serial interrupts.
+Therefore two mechanisms has been added to ensure the bootloader will be usable.

+- Panic is safe to use.
+It will print the debug info and return straight to the bootloader
+- If the programming interface is not responding, the CPU has stopped somewhere.
+To bypyss the image loading stage in the bootloader; hold in SW0 while resetting the board.
+This will start up the bootloader.